iterative/ldb-resources/documentation/Command-summary.md

 2. `object_path` - any valid path registered with `ADD-STORAGE` to objects and annotations in storage.
 The path can be fully qualified (down to an object), or reference a folder.
 In all cases, `ADD` calls `INDEX` to index the content of path first.

-3. `object_path` - any valid path NOT registered with `ADD-STORAGE` to objects and annotations on the *local fs*.
+3. `object_path` - any valid path NOT registered with `ADD-STORAGE` to objects and annotations on the *fs* (no cloud locations accepted).
 The path can be fully qualified (down to objects), or reference a folder.
 When `ADD` is called on unregistered local fs path, it works in the following way:

   * If path is in workspace, some special rules apply:
       -  `ADD` should process updated annotations even without the data objects (see `INSTANTIATE --annotations-only`)
       -  `ADD` should ignore preview data objects (see `INSTANTIATE --preview`)

-  * Aside from the special rules, for path in or out the workspace:
+  * Aside from the special rules, for any fs path in or out the workspace:
-      - If objects known to LDB (but not in a staged dataset) are found, they are added, alongside with annotations
+      - If objects known to LDB (but not in a staged dataset) are found, they are added to staged dataset, alongside with annotations
-      - If new objects (unknown to LDB) are found, and `read-add` storage configured, those are copied to `read-add` storage, indexed, and added to dataset.
+      - If new objects (unknown to LDB) are found and `read-add` storage configured, those objects are copied to `read-add` storage, indexed, and added to dataset.
       - If new objects (unknown to LDB) are found, but no `read-add` storage configured, `ADD` command fails.

 *Use case:*
 ```
 $ ldb stage ds:cats
-$ cp ~/storage/cat1.jpg ./   # this object is already in LDB but not in this dataset
+$ cp ~/storage/cat1.jpg ./   # bring some object already in LDB but not in this dataset
 $ ldb add ./                 # result: staged dataset ds:cats now includes cat1.jpg
 ```

 *Use case:*
 ```
 $ ldb stage ds:cats
-$ cp ~/Downloads/cat1.jpg ./   # this object is not in LDB and read-add storage is configured
+$ cp ~/Downloads/cat1.jpg ./   # this object is not in LDB and read-add storage location configured
-$ ldb add ./                   # result: cat1.jpg copied to read-add storage, and added
+$ ldb add ./                   # result: cat1.jpg copied to read-add storage, and then added
 ```

 *Use case:*